Stainless Steel Stamping Overview

 Save the protective film as you can re-attach it after stamping if you will be doming, this will prevent marring the finish.

-(a) I use a 1 lb. (some prefer the 2 lb.) brass hammer to prevent mushrooming my stamps.
+(a) I use a 1 lb. (some prefer the 2 lb.) brass hammer to prevent mushrooming the ends of my stamps.
 A steel bench block w/ a sound deadening pad underneath the block to dramatically reduce noise.
 I also use a 6x6 wood post (w/ boards attached at the bottom to stabilize it) to stamp on.
-NOTE: a workbench, table or counter top will act as a sounding board and amplify the noise.
+NOTE: a workbench, table or counter top will act as a sounding board and amplify the noise. (e)